 - Our Valley

 An even-graded track follows an old steel pipeline from the Cornish Street entrance upstream through mature bush to the Korokoro Dam.
-The first gravity-fed concrete dam in New Zealand, built to supply water for the Petone Borough in 1903.
+This is the first gravity-fed concrete dam in New Zealand, built to supply water for the Petone Borough in 1903.

-Small falls up from the boardwalk bridge between the Belmont Trig and Middle Ridge tracks.
-Park at the Stratton Street entrance to Belmont Regional Park in Normandale.
-The park entrance is 2km from the intersection with Cottle park Drive.
+This charming falls is 10 minutes from the carpark, up from the Boardwalk Bridge between the Belmont Trig and Middle Ridge Tracks.
+Park your car at the Stratton Street entrance of the Belmont Regional Park.

-Follow the not so Dry Creek over grassy areas ideal for picnics to native bush up towards a small waterfall and back again.
-Expect wet feet as you cross the stream several times.
+Follow the not so Dry Creek over grassy areas, ideal for picnics, to native bush up towards a small waterfall and back again.
+Expect wet feet as you cross the stream several times, enroute you may see a smaller waterfall.
 Great for young family groups, especially in summer.
-It's a rocky walk.
-Not suitable for buggies.
+It's a rocky walk so its not suitable for buggies.